jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/04-LoadImages.md

 This looks super confusing, so let's break it down:

-* `height/2 - 2`: the center of movement: this is offset by 2-pixels to center the pupil in the eye
+* `height/2 - 2`: the center of movement.
+This is offset by 2-pixels to center the pupil in the eye
 * `sin(i)`: gives us a value between `–1` and `1`
 * `* 6`: the maximum distance the eye should move; multiplied by `sin(i)` so it goes back-and-forth
 * `int(...)`: converts the result to an integer, which is required for positioning the circle